THE ZION SHUTTLE SYSTEM

 A Practical Guide to Zion: Page 1 2 3 4 5 6

-IMPORTANT: While traffic is always allowed along Route 9 (the Zion-Mt.
+Private vehicles are allowed to drive through Zion National Park along Route 9 (the Zion-Mt.
 Carmel Highway that connects Springdale with Mt.
-Carmel Junction, Bryce Canyon and the North Rim of the Grand Canyon), during tourist season and some holidays and weekends, traffic is not permitted up the Zion Canyon Scenic Drive past Canyon Junction unless you have a reservation to stay at the Zion Lodge.
+Carmel Junction, Bryce Canyon and the North Rim of the Grand Canyon).
+The closure to private vehicles during tourist season is only for the Zion Canyon Scenic Drive--the road that breaks off from Route 9 at Canyon Junction and heads up Zion Canyon towards the most popular trailheads as well as the Zion Lodge.
+(If you have a reservation to stay at the Zion Lodge, you are permitted to drive up the Zion Canyon Scenic Drive to get to the lodge.)

-If you are planning on driving into Zion National Park for the day, note that the primary parking lot for Zion Canyon is located at the Visitor Center just inside the southern entrance of the park, but this lot typically fills up by mid-morning on high visitation days.
-The free Springdale Shuttle helps to alleviate this problem of limited parking.
-If you are staying at a hotel/motel in Springdale, simply leave your car behind and take the Springdale Shuttle to the park entrance.
-If you are visiting Zion for the day, you can park in one of Springdale's various parking lots or roadside parking spots, but you must now pay for parking in town and you will get ticketed if you park in prohibited areas (like side streets with "no public parking" signs).
-Note that on high visitation days (summer tourist season, holidays, etc.), searching for parking and entering the park can be an absolute nightmare.
+If you are planning on driving into Zion National Park for the day, the primary parking lot for Zion Canyon is located at the Zion Canyon Visitor Center just inside the south entrance to the park.
+On high visitation days, this lot typically fills up by mid-morning, so if you arrive later, you will have to find parking in one of Springdale's various parking lots or roadside parking spots and then catch a free ride on the Springdale Line to the pedestrian entrance of the park.
+Note that you must now pay for parking in Springdale and you will get ticketed if you park in prohibited areas like side streets that have "no public parking" signs.
+On high visitation days (summer tourist season, holidays, etc.), searching for parking and entering the park can be an absolute nightmare if you arrive late morning or early afternoon.

 1. Zion Canyon Visitor Center

-The Zion Canyon Shuttle starts at the Visitor Center, located just north of a Zion National Park entrance near Springdale.
-Also in the vicinity of the Visitor Center are the Watchman Campground, the South Campground, the Pa'rus Trail and the Watchman Trail.
+The Zion Canyon Shuttle starts at the Visitor Center, located just inside the main south entrance to Zion National Park near Springdale.
+A queue has been put in place at the stop to help round up the crowds.
+Also in the vicinity of the Visitor Center are the Watchman Campground, the South Campground, the Pa'rus Trail, and the Watchman Trail.

-This stop is at the Zion Human History Museum off of Route 9.
+This stop is less than a mile up the road at the Zion Human History Museum along Route 9.
 The museum (which was the previous Visitor Center through the 1980s) is open March through November, 10am to 5pm (or 6pm in summer).
-Restrooms and additional parking are available as are great views of the Altar of Sacrifice and the Bridge Mountain Arch.
+Behind the museum is a great view of the famous "Towers of the Virgin" and to the east you can catch a glimpse of the Bridge Mountain Arch.
+A path from the parking lot also connects with the Pa'rus Trail.

 3. Canyon Junction

-This minor stop is at the junction of Route 9 and the Zion Canyon Scenic Drive.
-(No vehicles are allowed down the Zion Canyon Scenic Drive during shuttle season unless visitors are staying at the Zion Lodge.)
+This stop is at the junction of Route 9 and the Zion Canyon Scenic Drive.
+No private vehicles are allowed to drive up the Zion Canyon Scenic Drive while the shuttle busses are in use (except for visitors staying at the Zion Lodge).
 This stop also provides easy access to the river and is the end of the Pa'rus Trail.

 4. Court of the Patriarchs

 This minor stop has a short path that leads to a viewpoint of the Court of the Patriarchs.
-Across the road is the path and bridge that leads to the not-so-popular Sandbench Loop horse and foot trail.
+Across the road is the path and hikers bridge that leads to the Sandbench Loop horse and foot trail as well as a connector trail to the Emerald Pools Trail.

 5. Zion Lodge

-This is a big stop for the Zion Shuttle, where many people will be getting on and off.
+This is a big stop for the Zion shuttle line where many people will be getting on and off.
 The Zion Lodge has several restaurants, a gift shop, indoor restrooms, and a grand lawn with a majestic cottonwood tree that invites visitors to stay and relax.
 Across the road is the start of the Emerald Pools Trail and the horse stables for those looking to ride along the Sandbench Loop.
+The Grotto Trail also starts here and follows the road to the next stop.

 6. The Grotto

 The Grotto used to be a campground and the site of the original Visitor Center, but now it is an isolated picnic area with a water fountain and primitive bathrooms.
-It is the starting point for the legendary Angels Landing hike, West Rim Trail, and the Kayenta Trail (an alternate approach to the Emerald Pools Trail).
+It is the starting point for the legendary Angels Landing hike, West Rim Trail, the Kayenta Trail (an alternate approach to the Emerald Pools Trail), and the Grotto Trail that connects back to the Zion Lodge.

-Weeping Rock is the starting point for many interesting hikes up and out of the east side of the canyon: Weeping Rock, Observation Point, East Rim Trail, Hidden Canyon, Cable Mountain, and Deertrap Mountain.
-NOTE: The East Rim Trail from Weeping Rock is closed indefinitely due to a massive landslide that covered the trail in 2019.
+This is a cool stop for a short walk to the lovely Weeping Rock alcove.
+This also used to be the starting point for many interesting hikes up and out of the east side of the canyon (Observation Point, East Rim Trail, Hidden Canyon, Cable Mountain, and Deertrap Mountain), but a massive landslide in 2019 has closed this trail indefinitely.

 8. Big Bend